 We know that you want to return to your full capacity to the way it was before, but that can’t be done instantly.
 The demand may have drastically changed.
 Your customers may have shifted their interest to other types of services or products.
 Therefore, your inventory must be in accordance with the new demand.
 And, if you are a manufacturer, you must make a strategic plan so that your production capacity won’t exceed demand.

 Assess your stock management.
-Make sure not to procure wrong items.
+So make sure not to procure the wrong items.
 Don’t purchase low-selling items.
-Use the right inventory management app to make it easier for you to accurately analyze demand based on on-hand inventory.
+Use the right inventory management to make it easier for you to accurately analyze demand based on on-hand inventory.

 COVID-19 has impacted businesses differently.
-Some are negatively impacted, some can survive because they could keep operating and fulfilling demands during the circuit breaker period.
-Reviving your business in the new normal can’t be done in a short time, but with an optimistic mindset and consistent efforts, not only will your business get recovered, but it will also become stronger than ever.
+Some are have negative impacts, some can survive because they could keep operating and fulfilling demands during the circuit breaker period.
+Reviving your business in the new normal can’t be done in a short time, but with an optimistic mindset and consistent efforts.
+Not only that, will your business get recover but it will also become stronger than ever.